Year 1 - Rainbow Fish & Elmer

 As Mathematicians

-Key vocabulary: add, plus, more, less, partition, equals, take-away, subtract, minus, fact families, number bonds,
+Key vocabulary: add, plus, more, less, equals, take-away, subtract, minus, mass, length, height, centimetres, length, heavier, lighter, capacity, estimate, groups.

 As scientists